-- 3.1 Verizon will communicate changes to the Policies which are administrative in nature (including changes in the list of Group Members) or which have occurred as a result of a change of applicable data protection law in any European country, through any legislative, court or supervisory authority measure to the Information Commissioner's Office and to any other relevant European supervisory authorities at least once a year.
-Verizon will also provide a brief explanation to the Information Commissioner's Office and to any other relevant supervisory authorities of the reasons for any notified changes to the Policies. - 3.2 Verizon will make available changes to the Processor Policy which are administrative in nature (including changes in the list of Group Members) or which have occurred as a result of a change of applicable data protection law in any European country, through any legislative, court or supervisory authority measure to any customer on whose behalf Verizon processes personal information.
+- 3.1 Verizon will communicate changes to the Policies which are administrative in nature (including changes in the list of Group Members) or which have occurred as a result of a change of applicable data protection law in any European country, through any legislative, court or supervisory authority measure to the BCR Lead and via the BCR Lead to any other supervisory authorities concerned at least once a year.
+Verizon will also provide a brief explanation to the BCR Lead and via the BCR Lead to any other supervisory authorities concerned of the reasons for any notified changes to the Policies. - 3.2 Verizon will make available changes to the Processor Policy which are administrative in nature (including changes in the list of Group Members) or which have occurred as a result of a change of applicable data protection law in any European country, through any legislative, court or supervisory authority measure to any customer on whose behalf Verizon processes personal information.